stax76/awesome-mpv/README.md

 - [gallery-dl_hook](https://github.com/jgreco/mpv-scripts/blob/master/gallery-dl_hook.lua) - Load online image galleries (imgur, etc) as playlists using [gallery-dl](https://github.com/mikf/gallery-dl/).
 - [contact-sheet](https://github.com/occivink/mpv-gallery-view) - Display thumbnails of the current file in the style of a contact sheet
 - [abs-screenshot](https://github.com/Thann/mpv-abs-screenshot/blob/master/abs-screenshot.lua) - Uses Exiftool to get the "Date/Time Original" and saves a screenshot with the name being the actual time the video was taken.
+- [mpv-image-viewer](https://github.com/occivink/mpv-image-viewer) - Configuration, scripts and tips for using mpv as an image viewer.

 ## Video Editing